geonetwork/core-doc-sources/eng/developer/source/xml_services/csw_services.rst

 - :ref:`GetRecords`

-- :ref:`Harvest`

 - :ref:`Transaction`

-This chapter briefly describes the different operations supported in GeoNetwork and gives some usage examples.
+In this chapter a brief description of the different operations supported in GeoNetwork and some usage examples.
 To get a complete reference of the operations and parameters of each CSW operation refer to the document **OpenGIS® Catalogue Services Specification**.

-The invocation of the operations from a Java client is analogous as described in the chapter for XML services.
+The invocation of the operations from a Java client is analogous as described in before chapter for XML services.

 CSW operations
 --------------

-The CSW operations are divided in 2 types: Discovery and Publication.
-The Discovery operations are used to query the server about its capacities and to search and retrieve metadata from it.
-The Publication opertions (Harvest and Transaction) are used to insert metadata into the catalog.
+The GeoNetwork opensource catalog CSW service operations are accesible thought the url:

+**http://localhost:8080/geonetwork/srv/en/csw**

 The CSW operations can be accesed using POST, GET methods and SOAP encoding.

-The GeoNetwork opensource catalog CSW Discovery service operations are accessible through the url:

-**http://localhost:8080/geonetwork/srv/en/csw**

 .. _GetCapabilities: